-Australia offers a fantastic climate for pincher bugs to grow and thrive.
+Australia offers a fantastic climate for earwigs to grow and thrive.
 They are plentiful here and can be quite a nuisance, especially during the summer months.
 Avid gardeners, you can often find them tending to your plants when you’re not looking.

 Since earwigs love humidity and dampness, you can almost certainly find them wherever there’s rotten wood (which seems to be a delicacy for them).

-When they’re not too busy munching on your botanical experiments at night, earwigs delightfully share a lovely meal comprised of maggots, earthworms, aphids, or other insects.
+When they’re not too busy munching on your botanical experiments at night, earwigs maintain a diet comprised of maggots, earthworms, aphids and other insects.
 Those pincers that look so dangerous are harmless to you, but they’re a handy tool for dispatching smaller, weaker creatures that didn’t have the foresight to escape in time.